auth0/docs/articles/protocols/saml/saml-idp-generic.md

 ---
 # Auth0 as Identity Provider

-These instructions explain how to configure Auth0 to serve as an Identity Provider in a SAML federation.
+These instructions explain how to configure Auth0 to serve as an Identity Provider in a <dfn data-key="security-assertion-markup-language">SAML</dfn> federation.

 ## 1. Obtain Information from the Service Provider